awslabs/graphstorm/docs/source/index.rst

 For experienced users who wish to train and run infernece on very large graphs,

 - follow the :ref:`Use GraphStorm in a Distributed Cluster<distributed-cluster>` tutorial to use GraphStorm in the Distributed mode.
+- follow the :ref:`Use GraphStorm on SageMaker<distributed-sagemaker>` tutorial to use GraphStorm in the Distribute mode based on Amazon SageMaker.

-Avanced Topics
+Advanced Topics
 --------------------

-For users who want to use their own GML models in GraphStorm,

-- follow the :ref:`Use Your Own GNN Models<use-own-models>` tutorial to learn the programming interfaces and the steps of how to modify users' own models.
+- For users who want to use their own GML models in GraphStorm, follow the :ref:`Use Your Own GNN Models<use-own-models>` tutorial to learn the programming interfaces and the steps of how to modify users' own models.
+- For users who want to use text as node features, follow the :ref:`Use Text as Node Features<language_models>` tutorial to learn how to leverage BERT models to use text as node features in GraphStorm.

 Contribution
 -------------